-• obtaining an understanding of Independent Reporting Commission's framework of authority as well as other legal and regulatory frameworks that the Independent Reporting Commission operates in, focusing on those laws and regulations that had a direct effect on the financial statements or that had a fundamental effect on the operations of the Independent Reporting Commission.
-The key laws and regulations I considered in this context included Northern Ireland (Stormont Agreement and Implementation Plan) Act 2016, Managing Public Money, Employment Law and tax legislation.
+I also obtained an understanding of the Independent Reporting Commission's framework of authority as well as other legal and regulatory frameworks in which the Independent Reporting Commission operates, focusing on those laws and regulations that had a direct effect on material amounts and disclosures in the financial statements or that had a fundamental effect on the operations of the Independent Reporting Commission.
+The key laws and regulations I considered in this context included Northern Ireland (Stormont Agreement and Implementation Plan) Act 2016, Managing Public Money, employment law and tax Legislation.